 In practice, they are not.
 The Mac Mini has a fan.
 That single difference changes everything for sustained local AI use.

 This guide covers which models the 24GB tier unlocks, how fast they actually run, and why this little box is the smarter choice if you plan to keep AI running for more than casual chat.
-See the 16GB sibling guide for the entry tier, or the Air 24GB companion if you need portability.
+See the 16GB sibling guide for the entry tier, the Air 24GB companion if you need portability, or the Mac Mini device page for every configuration.

 The Active Cooling Advantage